front-end-intermediate/session-7/readme.md

 ## Homework

+Review the notes below, step through them again using them and the finished version as a guide.
+Create an HTML table for the display of pirates by editing the Pirate component's JSX.

 For your final project you will create a version of the recipes list and details pages in React.

 Of course, if you wish you can do something entirely original.
 Just propose it.

 ## Reading

+It is important to get some hands on with 'primitive' (i.e. outside the Create React App setup) React coding.

 * Spend some quality time with the exercises on [Built with React](http://buildwithreact.com) (do the simple Tutorial).
+* Another important utorial is the official [Intro to React](https://reactjs.org/tutorial/tutorial.html) tutorial.

 <!-- * THIS IS GOOD STUFF - SEE THE BEGINNING BOOK TOO `http://exploringjs.com/es6/` (specifically `http://exploringjs.com/es6/ch_core-features.html#sec_from-constr-to-class` and `http://exploringjs.com/es6/ch_classes.html#ch_classes`) -->

 <!-- * Book marking the [Create React App](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-a-stylesheet) notes is also a very good idea.
 Please skim them. -->

 ## Create a React Project

+You need to have installed `Create React App` as per session 6.

 ```bash
 create-react-app react-pirates